mutagen-io/mutagen/doc/symlinks.md

    won't hurt anything, and it won't stop other files from synchronizing.
 The only downside is that you'll see problems indicated when listing or monitoring the session.
 2. Switch to ignoring symlinks.
-This can be accomplished by passing the `--symlink-mode=ignore` flag to the `create` command to ignore symlinks for a single session or by setting `mode = "ignore"` in the `[symlink]` section of `~/.mutagen.toml` to ignore symlinks for all sessions.